Who doesn’t love a treasure hunt?

 7) Filter boxes – There are over 20 storm water filtration systems which help with lake water quality.
 In most cases, the only visual evidence of their existence is a series of manhole covers.
 A few locations include: Clear Lake City Beach; S 3rd St and 25th Ave; Maple St; Bayside Ave; Black Locust Ave (Ventura Heights); Ventura Cove; All Vets, 18th Street.
 Storm water filter boxes, or grit collection chambers, capture storm water and remove contaminants from it before it reaches the lake.
 These systems are connected to the existing storm water drainage system and are capable of removing contaminants from rain events that are 2″ or less.
 They have been shown to reduce sediment by 80% and phosphorus by 70% in storm water runoff.

 8) Hand-Painted Murals at the Clear Lake Public Library – Feel like you are kayaking through Ventura Marsh for an up close and personal view of its habitat, including painted turtles, Canada geese, muskrats, walleyes and more.
 Or view the Grant Wood-like Clear Lake area landscape mural to gain a deeper appreciation of our surrounding natural beauty.
-The murals are painted by area artist Sandra Quintus and were donated to the library.
+The murals are painted by area artist Sandra Quintus and were donated as part of a bequest to the library.

 9) Hoffman Prairie – At the intersection of Balsam Avenue and Highway 18 (north of the McIntosh Wildlife Area).
 The 37 acre example of a wet, tallgrass prairie is dotted with beautiful wildflowers in the spring and home to 150 plant species and rare butterflies.
 The Nature Conservancy purchased it from Larry Hoffman in 1985 and it was dedicated as a biological and geological preserve in 1986.